SriSumanth1996/embedding-lab/README.md

 ## How it works — step by step

-The app header shows a three-step flow: **Build expression → Compute → Discover.**
+The app header shows a three-step flow — **Build expression → Compute → Discover.**

 ### Step 1 — Build Expression